 To reach the Peninsula Point Lighthouse and Picnic Area from Rapid River, go east on US-2 to the Stonington exit.
 Follow County Road 513 and Forest Road 2204 for 19 miles to the parking lot.
 The last mile of road is not recommended for recreational vehicles or trailers over 16 feet long or 8 feet high.
 A parking area for RV’s is available at the beginning of the narrow, winding final mile of road.

-The U.S. Government recognized the need for a lighthouse on the peninsula to aid navigation around these dangerous shoals and reefs separating Big Bay de Noc, Little Bay de Noc, and Green Bay of Lake Michigan.
+The U.S. Government recognized the need for a lighthouse on the peninsula to navigate these dangerous shoals and reefs separating Big Bay de Noc, Little Bay de Noc, and Green Bay of Lake Michigan.

 The first lighthouse keeper was Mr. Charles Beggs, who died there in 1887.
 The second, Mr. Henry Corgan, and the third, Mr. Peter Knutsen.
-In 1889 Captain James D. Armstrong was appointed keeper and this was home to him and his family until 1922.
-At this time an automatic acetylene light replace the hand operated oil lamp ant it was no longer necessary to occupy the site.
+In 1889 Captain James D. Armstrong was appointed keeper, and this was home to him and his family until 1922.
+At this time, an automatic acetylene light replaced the hand-operated oil lamp ant it was no longer necessary to occupy the site.
 However, Captain Armstrong continued to be responsible for Peninsula Point until 1931.

 The light went out for the last time in 1936.
-In 1937, the USDA-Forest Service was granted custodianship, repairs were made to the buildings, and public picnic grounds were constructed by the Civilian conservation Corps.
+In 1937, the USDA-Forest Service was granted custodianship, repairs were made to the buildings, and the Civilian Conservation Corps constructed public picnic grounds.

-The Stonington Grange took over the maintenance of the structure and grounds and in 1949 won first prize in their State contest for their work at the Michigan historical lighthouse.
+The Stonington Grange took over the maintenance of the structure and grounds.
+In 1949, they won first prize in their State contest for their work at the Michigan historical lighthouse.

 The house portion burned to the ground in 1959.
-The debris was cleared and the damage to the north side of the tower repaired in 1962 by the USDA Forest Service.
+The debris was cleared, and the damage to the north side of the tower was repaired in 1962 by the USDA Forest Service.